kristinevardanyan/Food-Consumption/README.md

 5. **Total Food Consumption vs. Total CO2 Emissions by Country:**
    - Scatter Plot demonstrating the relationship between a country's total food consumption and its corresponding CO2 emissions.

+6. **CO2 emission from the food consumption around the world:**
+   - Map showing countries with high level of CO2 emission

 ## How to Use
 1. Download the Excel files from the repository.